-Bankman-Fried Is Sentenced to 25 Years in Prison Over FTX Collapse
+Bankman-Fried is sentenced to 25 years in prison over FTX collapse

 “Sam is an incredibly kind hearted and generous person who may not always demonstrate all the social norms but is giving and selfless beyond most norms,” Mukasey said in a hushed courtroom.

-“Sam Bankman-Fried doesn’t make decisions with malice in his heart; he makes decisions with math in his head,” he said.
+“Sam Bankman-Fried doesn’t make decisions with malice in his heart; he makes decisions with maths in his head,” he said.

+Bankman-Fried stared down at his hands and occasionally dabbed at his nose with the hem of his shirt as Mukasey described the former crypto mogul’s lifelong struggle to fit in.
+Bankman-Fried was always socially uncomfortable, and once wrote in a journal of being unable to feel happiness or pleasure, Mukasey said.
+His mother described her son having a “terrific sadness at his core,” the lawyer added.

+“We are heartbroken and will continue to fight for our son,” Bankman-Fried’s parents said in a statement after the sentencing.

 But the judge and prosecutors didn’t buy the portrayal of Bankman-Fried as a socially awkward do-gooder.

-“This was a business that was pervaded with criminality throughout,” assistant US Attorney Nick Roos said.
-“While the line sounds good, it’s troubling because what it says is if Mr. Bankman-Fried thought the mathematics would justify it he’d do it again.”
+“This was a business that was pervaded with criminality throughout,” Assistant US Attorney Nicolas Roos said.
+“While the line sounds good it’s troubling because what it says is if Mr. Bankman-Fried thought the mathematics would justify it he’d do it again.”

 During his statement, Bankman-Fried tried to pin some of the delay in customers’ being paid back on the administrators of the company after it filed for bankruptcy.
 He said that there were enough funds available to return their funds much more quickly.